anes-hamidi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod a+x: add execute permission to all users

-chmod o+x: add execute permission to all users except owner and the group owner
+chmod 007: add execute permission to all users except owner and the group owner